-Shekar Dattatri is one of the pioneers of wildlife and conservation filmmaking in India, with an unbroken track record going back to 1983.
-His path breaking wildlife films and his hard-hitting conservation films have inspired and informed people all over India and around the world.
+Shekar Dattatri is one of the pioneers of wildlife and conservation filmmaking in India, having started his filmmaking journey in 1983.
+His meticulously crafted natural history films as well as his hard-hitting conservation films have inspired and informed people all over India and around the world.

 Shekar’s lifelong fascination with wildlife began at the age of 13, when he joined the famous Madras Snake Park as a student-volunteer in 1976.
 This led to nature photography and, subsequently, to filmmaking.
 His first film, ‘A Cooperative for Snake Catchers’, won the National Award in 1987 for Best Scientific Film.
 His next two documentaries, 'Seeds of Hope', and 'Silent Valley - An Indian Rainforest' were also National Award winners.